OOPSpam/blog/_posts/2024-02-15-recaptcha-errors.md

 ## No CAPTCHA, no error solution?

-Tired of dealing with reCAPTCHA problems.
+reCAPTCHA works in the browser of your visitors.
+So it is open to manipulation, conflicts with browser extensions.
+These are only some of the reasons why people have to deal with the above mentioned issues.
 Some other reasons why people don't want to use reCAPTCHA is because it [slows down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses), makes it inaccessible and raises privacy concerns.
 If you are looking for an alternative solution, [OOPSpam API](https://www.oopspam.com/) and [OOPSpam WordPress plugin](https://www.oopspam.com/wordpress) works in the background, never interacts with your visitors, has no impact on your website speed.

 Hope this article was helpful.
 Have a spam free day!